jburse/jekejeke-samples/jekrun/benchmark/README.md

 # What is this?

 This directory contains test cases for the Prolog ISO core functionality.
-We test some pure Prolog problems.
+We test some side effect free Prolog problems.
 We don't test assert or file I/O.

 After loading the files use the following predicates to run the test cases.
 For slower devices such as Android use the r-predicates: